If you default on your personal loan, you're going to enter a world of debt collectors and garnished wages. Instead, try talking to your lender first.

 No lender likes to get a call from a customer saying that they won’t be able to pay their loan as agreed, but that doesn’t mean that they won’t be willing to help.
 (It doesn’t mean they will be willing to, either, but it doesn’t hurt to try.)
 Give them a call, explain your situation, and ask them if there is anything they can do to help you out.

 Maybe it’s as simple as changing your monthly due date so that it doesn’t overlap with a bunch of your other bills.
 It might also mean asking for a lower interest rate or refinancing your loan to decrease the amount you’re paying each month.
-Whatever solution you are able to arrive at with them, it’s certainly preferable to defaulting on your loan altogether.
+Whatever solution you are able to arrive at with them, it’s certainly preferable to defaulting on your loan altogether and dealing with the damage to your credit score.

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.